 Content marketing “costs 62% less than traditional marketing and generates about three times as many leads.”

 That stat says about all there is to say!

 Look back at the SERP example in the last step.

 The reason all my websites rank highly for my name is because of all the quality content I’ve published for over many years.

 There’s no secret:just a lot of consistent hard work.

 Personally, I find long, in-depth content works the best for generating leads and ranking well.
 For example, some of my posts are over 10,000 words and require a full table of contents!

 Look at those social share numbers though!

 My readers love long-form content (the stats back it up), so I keep delivering.

-The same goes for my advanced guides, which in addition to being in-depth, are also beautifully designed (which wasn’t cheap, either).
+The same goes for my advanced guides, which in addition to being in-depth, are also beautifully designed.